njpipeorgan/L1000-bayesian/README.md

 # L1000 peak deconvolution based on Bayesian analysis

 ## Overview
 This project is intended to generate high quality perturbagen signatures from LINCS L1000 assay.
-A pipeline is built to process raw fluorescent intensity data into z-scores as perturbagen signatures (see [pipeline](https://github.com/njpipeorgan/L1000-bayesian/tree/master/pipeline)).
+A [pipeline](/pipeline) is built to process raw fluorescent intensity data into z-scores as perturbagen signatures.
+An [example](/example) for peak deconvolution algorithm is also given.
 Also, pre-computed dataset for LINCS L1000 Phase I and Phase II is available in [Downloads](#Downloads).

 ## Dataset